MetaMask/metamask-docs/wallet/how-to/connect/index.md

 ## Connect to MetaMask directly

-To directly implement support for EIP-6963 in your React dapp:
+To connect to MetaMask directly, implement support for EIP-6963 in your dapp.
+The following steps describe how to connect to MetaMask from a React dapp.

 ### 1. Review the EIP-6963 interfaces